How To Build A Power Outage Kit

-Today I’d like to discuss with you how to build a power outage kit for you and your family to use in case you lose power to your home.
+Today I’d like to discuss with you how to build a power outage kit for you and your family to use in case you lose power in your home.
 Some of you may be new, and some are so experienced you already have a power outage kit.
 I get it.
 But let’s teach those around us to be ready for whatever comes our way.

 We sometimes have to hear this stuff over and over and one day it makes us think about what we do have this very minute.
 Or what we do not have, maybe it’s what we need to replenish our stash.